 Some accessories not manufactured or sold by Mercury Marine are not designed to be safely used with your outboard or outboard operating system.
 Acquire and read the installation, operation and maintenance manuals for all your selected accessories.

-Safe Boating Recommendations
+Safe Boating Suggestions

-To safely enjoy the waterways, familiarize yourself with local and all other governmental boating regulations and restrictions and consider the following suggestions.
+In order to safely enjoy the waterways, familiarize yourself with local and other governmental boating regulations and restrictions, and consider the following suggestions.